jsotogaviard/discount/README.md

 **`This service is able to handle 4500 requests per second`**

+## Dep
+Dependency management is handled by dep

-## Integration tests
+# Integration tests
 There are four integration tests related to each of the possible operations:
 - Create a new cart
 - Scan a product
 - Get the total amount
 - Remove the cart

-## Dep
-Dependency management is handled by dep